 How to leave a legacy

-The subject of writing a Will can appear complex and confusing but it’s fairly simple, especially if you are working with a legal expert.
-Our guide gives you tips on how to prepare for discussing your Will with a solicitor, as well as explaining the Will-writing process.
+Writing a Will can seem complex and confusing but it’s fairly simple, especially if you are working with a legal expert.
+You can download our free “Writing a Will” guide for tips explaining the Will-writing process and how to prepare for discussing your Will with an adviser.

 Suggested Wording for your Will